North American Soccer League (2011–2017): Expansion teams

-In May 2015, the NASL announced that the twelfth team in the league would be Miami FC,in Miami, Florida.
+In May 2015, the NASL announced that the twelfth team in the league would be Miami FC, in Miami, Florida.
 Owned by international entrepreneur Riccardo Silva and former Italian international Paolo Maldini, the team began play in 2016.
 In June 2015, professional basketball player Carmelo Anthony, announced that his new club Puerto Rico FC would join the league.
 The team began play in the 2016 NASL fall season.

 On December 22, 2015, it was announced that the City of San Antonio and Bexar County had purchased Toyota Field and S.T.A.R.
 Soccer Complex.
 Along with this came an agreement for Spurs Sports and Entertainment, owners of the San Antonio Spurs, to operate the facilities and field a team in the United Soccer League, effectively folding the San Antonio Scorpions.

-In February 2016, former Indy Eleven president Peter Wilt announced his ambition to create yet another team in Chicago.
+In February 2016, former Indy Eleven president Peter Wilt announced his ambition to create an NASL team in Chicago.
 Wilt had been the first president and general manager of Major League Soccer's Chicago Fire.
 The ownership group announced that the NASL Chicago club would not be called the Chicago Sting, but works were in progress to secure short-term and long-term stadium options.
 The efforts were combined with exploring investors and supporter ownership structures.

 In February 2016, it was announced that the San Francisco Deltas would join the NASL in 2017.
 Despite a championship season, the Deltas folded at the end of 2017.

 In October 2016, the Ottawa Fury FC announced that they would be moving to the USL for the 2017 season.
 At the time of their announcement, it had been reported that the Fury were losing approximately $2 million per year during their time in the NASL.

 On May 10, 2017, it was announced that California United FC would join the league in Spring 2018 and play its home games at Titan Stadium on the campus of Cal State Fullerton.
 Following the cancellation of the 2018 season, the team announced on February 28, 2018, that it would explore professional league options for 2019.
 On March 17, 2018, the NASL acknowledged that California United had withdrawn from the NASL.

 On June 25, 2017, it was announced that a San Diego 1904 FC franchise would be joining the league in Spring 2018.
 The club's founders include professional soccer players Demba Ba, Eden Hazard, Yohan Cabaye and Moussa Sow.
 The club intends to build a soccer complex somewhere in San Diego's North County and will play its games at the University of San Diego in the meantime.
 However, after the league announced it had cancelled the 2018 NASL season, the expansion team announced that they had quietly resigned from the NASL the month before and were finalizing an agreement to join the United Soccer League in 2019.